 • CAGE Code

-NIST MEP, NJMEP leadership and our cybersecurity resource were involved in the creation of the CMMC and NJMEP is the implementation partner in a DoD OEA grant to help companies become compliant.
-NJMEP has not only been hosting workshops and now webinars for over a year to educate companies about these requirements but also assisting with a gap analysis and remediation to the standards.
+NIST MEP, NJMEP leadership, and our cybersecurity resource were involved in the creation of the CMMC.
+NJMEP has been hosting workshops and webinars for over two years to educate companies about these requirements but also assisting with a gap analysis and remediation to the standards.

 The average score we see for companies completing a gap analysis against the NIST 800-171 controls is less than 30%.
 It has been taking companies with someone focused on this, working with our resource, between six months and 1 year to complete.
-Our resource provides cyber protection for the Army and intelligence communities and developed a scalable solution specifically for small to mid-size companies.
+Our resources provide cyber protection for the Army and intelligence communities and developed a scalable solution specifically for small to mid-size companies.

 Contact NJMEP's Cyber Security Team for More Information